 - Over 1 million people in Indonesia have accessed the internet using this.

-- Launched Google Play™ Store Carrier Billing in Indonesia.
+- Launched Google Play™ Store Carrier Billing in Indonesia, Qatar, Oman.

-- Enabled the ~96% of Indonesians who do not have a credit card to access digital content from the Google Play store by allowing one-click phone credit payment.
+- Enabled our customers who do not have a credit card to access digital content from the Google Play store by allowing one-click phone credit payment.

 - Jointly launched the first digital exchange for mobile advertising with Real-Time Bidding in the world, Indonesia Mobile Exchange (IMX).